Community Organization & Advocacy

 - Psychology - Knowledge of human behavior and performance; individual differences in ability, personality, and interests; learning and motivation; psychological research methods; and the assessment and treatment of behavioral and affective disorders.

 Skills for Community Organization Majors

-A major in community organization prepares you for careers in which the following skill-sets are crucial:
+community organization majors are found most commonly in careers in which the following skills are important: